 Nutrition

-10 Best Low-Carb Pasta Brands to Try in 2025
+10 Best Low-Carb Pasta Brands To Try in 2025

-Last Updated on June 12, 2025 | 0 Comments
+Last Updated on October 30, 2025 | 0 Comments

 low-carb pasta

 Clever corporations that recognize the need for carb-restrictive pastas have created a niche market featuring low-carb foods that are nutritious and delicious — the ideal combination for making any eating program stick, according to Harvard Health Publishing.
-By utilizing ingredients beyond the usual wheat flour, low-carb pasta that includes higher fiber and protein counts can be found among the usual pasta selections in grocery stores everywhere.

-There are even small-scale brands offering some of the best-tasting keto pasta via online outlets to help digital shoppers stock up.
 If you're looking for the best-tasting low-carb pasta to provide the ultimate in healthy satisfaction, which brands can you depend on to be the best on the market?
 With every option offering something slightly different, knowing what your low-carb pasta options are can help you make the most informed purchase possible for your needs.

 Whether you prefer a more vegetable-rich version of low-carb pasta or you're looking for something with extra protein to keep your numbers in the healthy range, these 10 low-carb pasta brands are your best bets for a wholesome and satisfying meal.

 Jump to Section

-The 10 Best Low-Carb Pastas
+The 10 Best Low-Carb Pastas To Buy

 The brands on this list offer convenient, store-bought low-carb pasta that can replace traditional noodles in your routine.
 Net carbs — total carbs minus fiber — matter to many low-carb eaters because fiber has minimal impact on blood sugar, though the figure isn’t FDA regulated.

-Nutrition facts below are taken directly from package labels, but note that wet konjac noodles weigh more because of their water content.
+The nutrition facts below are taken directly from package labels, but note that wet konjac noodles weigh more because of their water content.
 Fiber counts reach up to 27 grams per serving — enough to upset digestion if you ramp up too quickly, and protein ranges from zero to 34 grams, so adjust toppings to cover any gaps.
-Beyond packaged picks, spiralized zucchini or roasted spaghetti squash also make fresh, nutrient-dense alternatives for your favorite pasta recipes.

 1. It’s Skinny

-All five of the It’s Skinny pasta offerings contain a scant 2 grams of total carbs and zero grams net carbs per serving, placing them squarely in the ultra-low-carb pasta category.
-Choose from fettuccini, spaghetti, pappardelle, angel hair and orzo for your most traditional pasta creations, or opt for pearl couscous to take your dishes into slightly different Mediterranean territory.
+All five of the It’s Skinny pasta offerings contain a scant 2 grams of total carbs and zero grams of net carbs per serving, placing them squarely in the ultra-low-carb pasta category.

 This company features konjac flour in its formula, derived from a well-known Asian root plant that makes tasty keto pasta possible.
-Topped with keto Alfredo sauce, these no-trouble noodles will taste just as indulgent as their higher-carb version counterparts.
-Because konjac noodles provide virtually no calories or protein, swapping them in for regular pasta often could leave you short on energy and key nutrients unless you pair them with plenty of protein, healthy fats, fruit and vegetables.
+Topped with a tasty, healthy pasta sauce like keto Alfredo sauce, these low-carb noodles will taste just as indulgent as their higher-carb counterparts.

 It’s Skinny Spaghetti Nutritional Info (per 100-gram serving)